PaulTreanor/paultreanor/README.md

 # Hi, I’m Paul
-I’m an independent software developer based in Ireland 🇮🇪
+I’m a fullstack dev based in Ireland 🇮🇪

 At the moment I'm spending most of my time working on [SpacedAWS](https://www.spacedaws.com).